ARM-software/psa-api/doc/ext-pake/api/pake.rst

 For example:

 *   Augmented PAKE algorithms typically have a client and a server participant.
-*   Some symmetric PAKE algorithms need to assign an order to the participants.
+*   Some symmetric PAKE algorithms assign an order to the two participants.

 .. typedef:: uint8_t psa_pake_role_t